-In contemporary Anglicanism, a general term which covers not only servers, torchbearers, and lighters of candles but also crucifers, thurifers, and banner-bearers.
+In contemporary Anglicanism, acolyte is a general term which covers not only servers, torchbearers, and lighters of candles but also crucifers, thurifers, and banner-bearers.

 Upon completion of two years of faithful and dedicated service, a cross on a ribbon is awarded the Acolyte.
 For each additional year of service, a small cross is attached to the ribbon of the two-year cross.